-Nationals are able to fully assimilate the gospel of our Lord and Savior into their culture, without compromise, so that their people will have a better understanding of Christianity.
+Nationals are able to fully assimilate the gospel into their culture without compromise so that their people will have a better understanding of Christianity.

-The job of evangelizing the masses in Asia can never be accomplished through the traditional missionary-sending method alone.
+The job of evangelizing the masses in Asia cannot be accomplished through the traditional missionary-sending method alone.
 We must activate, finance, and provide for the national pastors and evangelists in order to complete the work.

 - Fluent in the national language